 Every hack you make leaves behind a wolf head joker playing card. in the system as a personal "calling card" that informs anyone who uses the system that the hack occurred.

-Exert your Mind and spend 2 Actions.
+Exert your Mind and spend 1 minute.
 Select a Computer within arm's reach.
 Does not work on Alien technology.
+Roll a single D10 as a critical failure check.
+If you roll a 1, the Effect fails, and you experience a S-4 injury as the device explodes.
 Roll Intellect + Technology, with the Difficulty set by the GM depending on the security of the system you are hacking.
 Sapient targets can resist by rolling Mind at Difficulty 6.

 If you succeed, you may issue a single command to the targeted system.
 This command must have a specific outcome or be a request for specific login credentials.
 The command you issue must be within the machine's current capabilities.
 For example, you cannot order a standard security camera to grow legs and walk around.